 - Pack them as tightly as possible into the 5 half-pint jars.
 They should almost come to the top.
 If you leave too much space, they will float to the top of the jar and not be nestled down in all that savory juice.

-- In a large saucepan, combine the vinegar, water, canning salt, celery seed, garlic powder, sugar, and Fruit Fresh and bring to a boil.
+- In a large saucepan, combine the vinegar, water, canning salt, celery seed, garlic powder, sugar, and lastly the Fruit Fresh and bring to a boil.
 Stir to keep the sugar from burning when you start the cooking.
-Allow this to gently boil for about 5 minutes.
+Then allow this to gently boil for about 5 minutes.

 - Use the lid lifting magnet to take each lid out of the simmering water and place it firmly on each jar.
 Add a ring and hand tighten each ring as tight as you can.